agg-abhinandan21/Codsoft-Internship-Task-1/README.md

+🎯 My First CodSoft Internship Task Completed!
-🚀 Project Completed: To-Do List Application using Python 🐍
+🔹 Project: To-Do List Application in Python

-I’ve developed a command-line To-Do List application that allows users to manage their daily tasks efficiently with features like:
+I'm excited to share that I’ve completed my first task as part of the CodSoft Internship Program — a To-Do List application built using Python.

+🧠 What I Learned:
+✅ File handling with JSON for persistent storage
+✅ Building a simple CLI user interface
+✅ CRUD operations (Create, Read, Update, Delete)
+✅ Logic building for task management

+💻 Features of the App:

-✅ Add new tasks
+Add new tasks

-📋 View all tasks with completion status
+View all tasks with status

-✔️ Mark tasks as completed
+Mark tasks as completed

-🗑️ Delete tasks
+Delete tasks

-💾 Save & load tasks using a JSON file for persistence
+Save/load tasks automatically from a file

-This project strengthened my skills in:
-🔹 File handling
-🔹 JSON data structures
-🔹 Control flow & user input
-🔹 Basic CRUD operations in Python

-💡 Built fully in Python to enhance task organization through a simple and effective interface!

-#Python #Programming #ToDoList #DeveloperJourney #BeginnerProjects #100DaysOfCode #CLI #PythonProjects #JSON #TaskManager #LearnToCode #codsoft
+It was a great experience to sharpen my Python skills through real-world implementation.
+Looking forward to the next challenges! 🚀

+#CodSoft #PythonProject #InternshipExperience #TodoApp #PythonBeginner #TaskManager #CLIProject #LearningByDoing #CodSoftInternship #100DaysOfCode